Skip to main content

 “Why did you not hand them over to me?”
 She asked, authoritatively.
 Mandakini Devi bowed.

-“I apologize, Your Highness, I wouldn’t have handed them over without knowing I would be sheltered.
+“I apologise, Your Highness, I wouldn’t have handed them over without knowing I would be sheltered.
 I can also offer my advice on your council.
 I am aware that the king knows about my skills in that matter.”
 Ishaan Dev nodded at Priyambada.
 She suddenly observed Mandakini Devi differently.
 Here was a woman who helped the king of Suryapali with administrative choices.
-Could she be of use, as a veteran to Neelambargarh?
+Could she be of use, as a veteran, to Neelambargarh?
 Ishaan Dev seemed to have the same thoughts.

 “To stay here, you have to abide by a set of rules.”
 He spoke as Mandakini Devi nodded.

 “You will be shifted to the royal wing with the condition that you are not allowed near the chambers of the king, queen and prince.
 You are not allowed to write letters or interact with anyone from the outside.
 You are not supposed to approach the prince or even touch him if he is on the same premises as you.”
-His words made Mandakini Devi nod with a faint melancholic smile.
+His words made Mandakini Devi nod with a faint, melancholic smile.
 “Can I at least see my grandchild once?
 I promise not to touch him.”
 Her voice choked as Ishaan Dev tried to protest.
 But Maharani Priyambada held his arm, making him stop as she ordered Vrinda to bring the prince to her.
 Ishaan Dev was quiet as Mandakini Devi seemed grateful.
 The moment Priyambada took the prince from Vrinda and turned him towards Mandakini Devi, she could tell that the boy took after his mother.
-He was a bubbly child, and it reminded Mandakini Devi how Ishaan Dev would barely sit in a place at his age.
+He was a bubbly child, and it reminded Mandakini Devi of how Ishaan Dev would barely sit in a place at his age.

 “Maybe he doesn’t like me.”
 Mandakini Devi sighed.